Holy guacamole. Equus.

 Which I was not expecting.
 I’d heard about the eye thing and the naked thing so I went into this reading with some reservations.
 But I was blown away.

-At one point, the judge involved in the incident basically tells the psychiatrist he needs to cure the boy so he can go on to live a normal life.
+At one point, the judge involved in the incident basically tells the psychiatrist he needs to cure the boy so he can go on to live a ‘normal life.’
 The psychiatrist is torn, because to do that the boy would have to be stripped of everything he is devoted to.
+And what would that leave him with?

 I thought the psychiatrist was a little dramatic when he talked about how working a ‘normal’ 9-5 and buying a house and settling down would basically be death compared to how he’s felt.
-But maybe I only felt that way because I’ve never been that passionate.
-Which I think is probably for the best, the boy is pretty extreme.
-But it would be boring and not very impactful in that case now wouldn’t it?
+But it did inspire questions about passion and what that means.
+So I’m going to go think about those now.

 LOL also apparently there’s some horse website actually called EQUUS and I’m cackling.